Franchise accounting tips

 Debt is one of the biggest enemies of small business and most franchisees start with a big one that includes:

-wages that have to be paid while staff are trained
+- wages that have to be paid while employees are trained

 All this happens before you earn a cent.
 As a result, franchisees often start off with more debt than a sole trader.